 An application can force libcurl to use only an IPv4 or IPv6 resolved address

 CURLOPT_IPRESOLVE to the preferred value.
 For example, ask to

 libcurl can be built to do name resolves in one out of these three different ways and depending on which backend way that is used, it gets a slightly different feature set and sometimes modified behavior.

 The default backend is invoking the "normal" libc resolver functions in a new helper-thread, so that it can still do fine-grained timeouts if wanted and there will be no blocking calls involved.

 On older systems, libcurl uses the standard synchronous name resolver functions.
 They unfortunately make all transfers within a multi handle block during its operation and it is much harder to time out nicely.

 There's also support for resolving with the c-ares third party library, which supports asynchronous name resolving without the use of threads.
-This scales better to huge number of parallel transfers but it isn't always 100% compatible with the native name resolver funtionality.
+This scales better to huge number of parallel transfers but it is not always 100% compatible with the native name resolver functionality.

 When a name has been resolved, the result will be put in libcurl's in-memory